OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:69

-We have come to believe and to know that You are the Holy One of God.”
+We have come to believe and to understand that You are the Holy One of God.”

 ## John 6:70